Frequently Asked Questions

 • A help menu option identified with a question mark is available to explain the differences between major, department, prefix and general education/breadth agreements.
 The question mark is located near the "View Agreements by:" header.

-If you have questions related to articulation agreement availability or specific information contained in an articulation agreement, please contact the university directly.
+If you have questions related to articulation agreement availability or specific information contained in an articulation agreement, please contact the college or university directly.

 9. How do 2023-2024 articulation agreements differ from agreements in prior academic years?